myhdl/myhdl/doc/source/manual/conversion.rst

 There is a workaround to accomplish this with a small amount of additional work.
 The workaround is to define user-defined code consisting of an instantiation of the design under test.
-As discussed in :ref:`conv-custom`, when the convertor sees the hook it will stop converting and insert the instantiation instead.
+As discussed in :ref:`conv-custom`, when the converter sees the hook it will stop converting and insert the instantiation instead.
 Of course, you will want to convert the design under test itself also.
 Therefore, you should use a flag that controls whether the hook is defined or not and set it according to the